Form: A subshrub with a woody base and herbaceous stems.

 Drought tolerant: Yes.

-Sun: Full sun to part afternoon shade.
-Provide
+Sun: Full sun to part afternoon shade for the leaves and flowers.
+Provide all-day shade for the roots.

 Water once established: Once or twice a month.
+This plant is susceptible to root rot.
 Avoid overwatering.

 Mulch: Decomposed granite (optional).
-Always use large gravel,
+Always use provide an additional means to shade its roots

-First Year Care: Can be slow to establish.
-May not bloom until
+First Year Care: This plant can be slow to establish.
+It may not bloom until the second year even

-Prune: After last freeze, remove winter damage or cut
+Prune: After the last freeze, remove winter damage or cut it nearly to the ground.
+Pruning the

 Uses: Ornamental, hummingbird garden, rock garden.

-inside rabbit-protected area.
-One of the easiest to grow, and most hardy
+Place it inside a protected area to avoid browsing.
+This is one of the easiest to grow, and most hardy,

 Do you have additional information or a different